-

 - Must have an active RN license in good standing

-- Provide documentation verifying you have earned at least 15 CEUs in the last 12 consecutive months
+- Provide documentation verifying you have earned at least 15 CEs in the past 12 consecutive months.
+No more than 5 CEs for Tumor Board attendance will be accepted.

 - Provide your current job description